johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 * one of the repository maintainers should integrate your contribution into the main branch.
 * **for Tasks 4 & 5, only the report is required.**
 * You should also submit your report on **Canvas**

+This lab aims to evaluate your proficiency in both GitHub usage and software testing.
+Tasks 2 and 3 will assess both skills, while Tasks 4 and 5 will focus solely on evaluating your software testing abilities.

+Importantly, for Tasks 4 and 5, there's no requirement to commit your code to the team repository.
+The evaluation will be based on your software testing proficiency in the report submitted rather than GitHub usage.
+However, when submitting your report on Canvas, ensure it includes documentation for all tasks.